bhansmeyer/WWDC-2021-Community-Wishlist/README.md

 - Context menu preview-providers (for showing a custom preview on long-press/right-click)
 - SwiftUI version of UIVisualEffectView
 - Native support for the share sheet
+- Ability to add an alphabetical section index to a List

 ### Other Apple Frameworks (i.e. AVFoundation, SiriKit, etc.)
 - A modern successor to Core Data that plays well with Combine and SwiftUI